 Peter & Barbara Truesdale

 The Arctic 24 - self-righting Rigid Inflatable Inshore lifeboat.

-Affectionately known as "Speedy Sid", the Sea Rider can be dispatched without the need for a tractor.
+Affectionately known as "Speedy Sid", the Sea Rider can be dispatched without the need of a tractor.

 Launch Vehicle "Mary"